 - Adjustable leg rest and supportive backrest for comfort as your child grows

-- Lightweight yet stable frame that still handles city sidewalks smoothly
+- Lightweight yet stable frame that handles city sidewalks smoothly

 Rating: 4.3 (total: 21+)

-The carbon fiber frame keeps it light at about 11.6 lb while still feeling reasonably sturdy on sidewalks; the near-flat recline, large canopy and 5-point harness mean naps and sun protection are covered.
-It’s great for day trips, weekend getaways and flights; just know it’s built for travel convenience rather than heavy daily abuse, so if you want something for every single walk you might prefer a heavier-duty model.
+The carbon fiber frame keeps it light at about 11.6 lb while still feeling reasonably sturdy on sidewalks.
+The near-flat recline, large canopy and 5-point harness mean naps and sun protection are covered.
+Great for day trips, weekend getaways and flights.
+It’s built for travel convenience rather than heavy daily abuse, so if you want something for every single walk you might prefer a heavier-duty model.

 What People Say

-Most buyers highlight how surprisingly light and compact the stroller is — a real lifesaver at airports and theme parks — and frequently mention the one-hand folding and overhead-bin-friendly size.
-People praise the recline and canopy for naps, the included travel bag, and how easy it is to carry when you’re juggling luggage.
+Most buyers highlight how surprisingly light and compact the stroller is, calling it a real lifesaver at airports and theme parks.
+People frequently mention the one-hand folding and overhead-bin-friendly size.
+They praise the recline and canopy for naps, the included travel bag, and how easy it is to carry while juggling luggage.

-Common caveats are about long-term durability if used daily, a smaller under-basket, and the absence of a built-in cup holder or occasional harness fiddliness.
+Common caveats are about long-term durability if used daily, a smaller under-basket, and the absence of a built-in cup holder.

 Overall Sentiment: Positive